-2.4.1 HVAC Variable Frequency Drives
+2.4.1 HVAC VARIABLE FREQUENCY DRIVES

 Addition of variable frequency drives (VFDs) to control a fan or pump system in an HVAC application.
 The fan (pump) speed will be controlled to maintain the desired system pressure.
-The application must have a load that varies and proper controls (i.e., two-way valves, Variable Air Volume boxes) must be installed.
+The application must have a load that varies and proper controls (i.e., two-way valves, variable air volume boxes) must be installed.

-The baseline is a constant speed fan [Air Foil (AF), Backward Inclined (BI), and Forward Curved (FC) with or without inlet guide vanes or a constant speed/flow centrifugal pump.
-ASHRAE default performance curves (Ref [1]) are utilized to calculate the power for both the baseline equipment (constant speed) and the proposed equipment (variable speed) over the annual load profile.
+The baseline is a constant speed fan [an Air Foil (AF), Backward Inclined (BI), and Forward Curved (FC)] with or without inlet guide vanes or a constant speed/flow centrifugal pump.
+ASHRAE default performance curves (Ref [1]) are used to calculate the power for both the baseline equipment (constant speed) and the proposed equipment (variable speed) over the annual load profile.
 The difference between the base and proposed equipment determines the energy savings.
 Demand savings is the power (kW) savings at the highest load temperature BINs.